gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 Please note that I am not and never was a C++ expert, and it's been a few years since I have been writing C++ for a living, so hopefully I got the wording and details right, but please tell me if I did not.

+*In this article I always say 'struct' when I mean 'struct or class'.*

 ## The bug report

 So, one day I receive a bug report.
 There is this HTTP endpoint that returns a simple response to  inform the client that the operation either succeeded or had an error: